akilaid/responsechecker/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Install curl if you don't have curl and git.

-*
+* using apt
 ```sh
 apt-get install curl -y
 apt-get install git -y